 The employee explains each step of what he or she is doing while actually performing the task at half-speed.
 The trainer observes and, if needed, coaches.
 This step may be repeated several times until the employee is fairly comfortable with doing the task.
 The goal is to see how much the employee understands on his or her own.

 Step 4: Follow-Up and Certification

 The employee performs the task – at full speed – without any coaching or assistance from the trainer.
 This will show whether they are ready to do the job themselves and to work with real customers.
 The trainer observes and after successful completion, congratulates the employee.

 Then, periodically observe the employee on the job and make certain they are continuing to do the job correctly.
 Reinforce the right way to do the job if you see the employee taking shortcuts or doing the job incorrectly.
 Remember to sandwich corrective statements in between positive statements.

 Training can be time-consuming, and it can be expensive.
 But a thoroughly trained employee, who serves your customers well, will quickly pay dividends on your investment.

-Marla Rosner is the Senior Training Consultant for Michael H. Seid & Associates, LLC (MSA), a domestic and international franchise advisory firm.
+Marla Rosner is the Senior Training Consultant for MSA Worldwide, a domestic and international franchise advisory firm.
 She has excelled as a training professional for over twenty years.